 Lots of other stuff was going on around that time.
 Becky had got a team of her friends organised to do the Mouth Cancer Walk in Hyde Park.
 About 13 gorgeous young people turned up as part of "Brenda's Bobby Dazzlers", my nephew who was over from Australia also took part.
 So, of course, John and I went down to London to join in the walk.
 It was a glorious day both weather-wise and atmosphere-wise!!

 As it happened, my friend Sue, who I met on the MCF website, was celebrating her 50th birthday and as she lives in Kent we were able to attend her party.
 We met her for the first time that night (although I have got to know her well through the website) her lovely family and lots of her wonderful friends.
 We thoroughly enjoyed the night.
 Sue's husband, Ian, very kindly set up a "silent" collection, putting a pint glass on a table and leaving it to guests to contribute should they so wish.
 Within no time the glass was bulging with money - over £300 was raised - how wonderful is that!!
+I was asked by Dr Joshi, who runs the Mouth Cancer Foundation, to attend a NICE meeting in Manchester where they were appraising a new drug for Head and Neck Cancer sufferers.
+John and I made it an overnight stay and saw "Mamma Mia" at the theatre - fantastic!

 I also volunteered to go to Westminster in support of Dr Joshi who was giving a presentation on rare cancers.
 That proved to be a very interesting experience.